plant-emotion/plant-emotion/_posts/2020-06-27-alternative-modeling.md

 ![fish2](https://i.imgur.com/IHNXYtY.png)

--
--
--
--

 ### [Upwash exploitation and downwash avoidance by flap phasing in ibis formation flight](https://www.nature.com/articles/nature12939)

 ![Birds](https://i.imgur.com/kCWkYzc.png)

--
--
--
--

 ###  [Identity Recognition Algorithm Using Improved Gabor Feature Selection of Gait Energy Image](https://ui.adsabs.harvard.edu/abs/2017JPhCS.787a2015C/abstract)

 ![Gait](https://i.imgur.com/D6k22kL.png)

 - Gait recognition is identifying individuals by the way they walk. - - Approach of authors is: silhouette pre-processing, binarization morph, GEI computation, feature extraction, feature reduction, feature matching.
-- Feature extraction of GAI using Gabor filters: its  is a filtering operation of the given GEI with the gabor filter of size u and orientation v.
+- Feature extraction of GAI using Gabor filters: its  is a filtering operation of the given GEI with the Gabor filter of size u and orientation v.
 - Gait feature dimension reduction based on Kernel Fisher Analysis: Idea of kernel Fisher discriminant is to yield a nonlinear discriminant analysis in the higher space as F.
-- Nearest neighbor classifier based on whitened cosine similarity measure: GEIs are normalized and aligned so to be clustered by distance measures.
+- Nearest neighbour classifier based on whitened cosine similarity measure: GEIs are normalized and aligned so to be clustered by distance measures.
 - Recognition scoring is based on ROC and CMC measures.

 ###  Additional Videos